International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 [*TODO: revise*]

-To secure the intended cross-industrial and cross-company information exchange, the Industrial Data Space core components must provide the required functionality and an appropriate level of security.
+To secure the intended cross-industrial and cross-company information exchange, the core components of the International Data Spaces must provide the required functionality and an appropriate level of security.
 As such, the core component certification is interoperability- and security-focused, while aiming to strengthen the development and